Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no troubles getting from Cancun Airport to Tulum.

 You can check out the prices of car rental in Mexico here.

 There are a few downsides to renting a car and driving in Mexico in general.
 Depending on where you are going, it can be difficult to park your car – this is especially the case at some cenotes and far-flung beaches.
 If you are planning to drive from Cancun to Tulum, you should check in advance with your accommodation to see if they have parking available and if this costs extra on top of your room rate.

 Renting a car also means you won’t be able to drink alcohol.
 Unless you’ve got a designated driver, this fact essentially rules out any drinks with dinner or afternoon beers at the beach or partying too hard the night before you embark on a road trip.
 I guess this doesn’t strictly apply to the trip from the airport to Tulum, anyways – unless you downed a few during your flight!

 And then there are police checkpoints.
 These are often situated on the highway between Cancun and Tulum.
 These checkpoints are there to see if everything is in order – they may pull drivers over just to check their papers, if they’ve got a license, or if they’ve been drinking.
 It’s not too much to worry about, and it is really all part of getting used to driving in Mexico.

 Make sure to read my post A Guide To Renting A Car In Mexico.

-Hop on a Taxi from Cancun Airport to Tulum
+Take a taxi from Cancun to Tulum

 Is there Uber in Cancun?

 Uber has had an on and off relationship with Cancun.
 The ride sharing service has had a particularly tricky time with Cancun Airport and its fleet of taxi drivers, resulting in Uber being effectively banned from the airport.
-This could change at any time, however.